Don't let your body image hold you back

 • Explore the costs of pursuing these body ideals

-• Identify ways to resist society’s pressures to look a certain way
+• Reflect on ways you can resist society’s pressures to look a certain way

 Get more support in your inbox